kuznetckiy/geoscan_401_eng/planner.rst

 -------------------
 **Create flight by points** can be used for exploring territories or flying around high-rise objects.

-1) Click **Create Flight by points** icon on the toolbar.
+1) Click **Create Flight by points** button on the toolbar.

 .. figure:: _static/_images/planner31.png
    :align: center
    :width: 500

-   Create flight by points icon
+   Create flight by points button

 2) By single mouse clicks specify flight by points route.